 Awards and Recognition

-2019 International Society for Behavioral Nutrition and Physical Activity (ISBNPA) Conference: Children and Families Specialist Interest Group Best Paper Award
+2019 International Society for Behavioral Nutrition and Physical Activity (ISBNPA) Conference: Children and Families Specialist Interest Group: Best Paper Award

 ASICS Sports Medicine Australia (SMA) Conference for the presentation: 'Better together: Investigating the holistic benefits of father-daughter co-physical activity with mediation analysis'.

 This presentation was also awarded Best Paper in the Physical Activity and Health Promotion category of the SMA conference.

-Recognising outstanding initiatives that promote the safety and wellbeing of children and young people across the country.
-The award was presented in Canberra by His Excellency Sir Peter Cosgrove - Governor-General of Australia, in August 2017.
+Recognising outstanding initiatives that promote the safety and wellbeing of children and young people across the country, this award was presented in Canberra by His Excellency Sir Peter Cosgrove - Governor-General of Australia, in August 2017.

-The Daughters and Dads Active and Empowered project team of (L-R) Ms Kristen Saunders, Ms Emma Pollock, Dr Alyce Barnes, Prof. Philip Morgan, Prof. David Lubans, Dr Myles Young and Ms Stevie-Lee Kennedy are pictured with Port Waratah CEO, Mr Hennie du Plooy (holding the award) at Government House, Canberra.
+See third image on right - The Daughters and Dads Active and Empowered project team of (L-R) Ms Kristen Saunders, Ms Emma Pollock, Dr Alyce Barnes, Prof. Philip Morgan, Prof. David Lubans, Dr Myles Young and Ms Stevie-Lee Kennedy are pictured with Port Waratah CEO, Mr Hennie du Plooy (holding the award) at Government House, Canberra.

 For the presentation 'Engaging dads to increase physical activity and well-being in girls: The DADEE (Dads And Daughters Exercising and Empowered) Randomised Controlled Trial'.

-Professor Philip Morgan with Mark Doherty, General Manager of ASICS Oceania, at the 2015 ASICS Sports Medicine Australia Conference, Gold Coast, Queensland (pictured right bottom).
+See bottom image on right - Professor Philip Morgan with Mark Doherty, General Manager of ASICS Oceania, at the 2015 ASICS Sports Medicine Australia Conference, Gold Coast, Queensland (pictured right bottom).